 Help a person struggling with heavy bags, and pray that they know the light yoke of Jesus.

-Also check out these recommended resources:
+Also check out these free resources:

-Pray the daily office - use the Morning, Midday and Evening prayers of the Northumbria Community.
+Pray The Daily Office - use the Morning, Midday and Evening prayers of the Northumbria Community.